Admissions for Undergraduate Education

 The overall content of application admission was published and presented to the public in the 2nd issue of “Abituriyent” journal in 2014.

-To support applicants favoring specific specialized majors which require aptitude assessment test, the SSAC issued publications such as “Fine Arts”, “Music Art”, “Architecture and Design”, “Theatre, Cinema and Choreography”, “Physical Education and Sport”, which contain scientific-methodical assistance.Now, with this particular information presented in special issues of “Abituriyent”, applicants have access to find a set of characteristics of aptitudes, requirements of every major, admission programs of aptitude examinations, assessment standards of the juries as well as the conduct of behaviors of applicants and jury members.
+To support the applicants favoring specific specialized majors which require aptitude assessment test, the SSAC issued publications such as “Fine Arts”, “Music Art”, “Architecture and Design”, “Theatre, Cinema and Choreography”, “Physical Education and Sport”, which contain scientific-methodical assistance.Now, with this particular information presented in special issues of “Abituriyent”, applicants have access to find a set of characteristics of aptitudes, requirements of every major, admission programs of aptitude examinations, assessment standards of the juries as well as the conduct of behaviors of applicants and jury members.
 Additionally, samples of required tasks, visual reproductions, pictures, tables, norms etc. are published in the journal to better guide this segment of applicants.

 Initial pre-selections of the applicants choosing majors with aptitudes were held not only in the capital Baku, but also in other regional testing centers before the deadline of registration.
-In this selection round, the admission committee assessed the amount of the applicants with the basic requirements of majors that require special abilities; consequently, those who passed the selection stage successfully were re-registered online for the aptitude examination itself.
+In this selection round, the admission committee assessed the amount of the applicants with the basic requirements of majors that require aptitudes; consequently, those who passed the selection stage successfully were re-registered online for the aptitude examination itself.

 In 2014, one of the recent changes was the application of aptitude examination in the undergraduate admission to the major of Journalism.
 At the beginning of the year Press Council of the Republic of Azerbaijan addressed the proposal for the consideration of the SSAC, which was extensively discussed among the experts of both stakeholders.
 A special task force was established, after which rules of examinations, admission procedures and evaluation standards were developed too.
 Information on this regard was regularly presented to the public online as well as in various issues of “Abituriyent” journal.
 Following these new rules, applicants of major group III willing to be admitted to the major of journalism registered online, after having their electronic application approved by the regulatory system.
-Overall, 441 of registered applicants gained a right to participate in the aptitude assessment examination, of which 394 were graduates of Azerbaijani sector and 47 Russian sector high schools.
-During the aptitude assessment test, applicants were required to write an essay on one of the following topics: social, economical, cultural, educational, environmental themes, including global challenges, as well as a short bio of a prominent figure of Azerbaijan.
+Overall, 441 of registered applicants gained a right to participate in the aptitude assessment examination, of which 394 were graduates of Azerbaijani and 47 Russian high schools.
+During the aptitude assessment test, applicants were required to write an essay on social, economical, cultural, educational, environmental themes, including global challenges, as well as a short bio of a prominent figure of Azerbaijan.
 Requirements for essay writing and assessment rubrics developed by the jury were posted online for applicants to get prepared prior to an examination day.

 Examinations were held in the capital Baku as well as in the cities where the regional branches of the SSAC are operating - Nakhchevan, Ganja, Shaki, Lankaran, Khachmaz, Goychay, Shirvan and Aghjabadi.
 Before the start of the examination, the members of the jury (delegates of the Press Council of the Republic of Azerbaijan, officials from the SSAC and some representatives of the local Mass Media) randomly selected themes for the applicants to be tested on that day.
 So, out of 250 previously announced themes only 3 were selected for that day of the exam and streamed via live broadcast to all test centers.